Mordvins: National representative bodies

 On 1 May 2020 the Aťań Eźem approved new system of national representative bodies.
 Statute on creation and functioning of national representative bodies of Erzya people consists of six chapters, describing aims and tasks of Erzya national movement, its governing bodies, their plenary powers and structure.
 According to the document, national movement directed by Promks – convention of delegates from Erzya political parties and public organizations.
 Convention forms Aťań Eźem, that is operative between Promks sessions and elects Inyazor, who presents Erzya people and speaks on behalf of all the nation.
 In the event that there are any legal limitations for creation and operation of national parties (such prohibition exists in Russian Federation nowadays), then plenary powers of Promks are carried by Aťań Eźem.
 The main objective of Promks, Aťań Eźem and Inyazor, is to provide and defend national, political, economic and cultural rights of Erzya, including right to national self-determination within national Erzya territories.

 Genetics

 Autosomally, Mokshas and Erzyas show homogeneity.
 About 11% of their ancestry is Nganasan-like.
 This East Eurasian component is typical for Uralic-speaking populations.
 They also have high level of Steppe-related admixture, as it can be modelled to be about half of their ancestry.
+The Eryza and Moksha are dominated first by R1a-CTS1211 at 40% and 33% respectively, along with R1b, other clades of R1a, J2, G2 and E-M87.
+The Uralic marker N3 reaches 9% in the Eryza.